alabut/alabut.github.io/writing/designsprint7.md

 In the real world, strategy sessions are often the opposite of productivity.
 Sharpie showdowns at the whiteboard, going in circles with endless debates, all while losing momentum on shipping meaningful work.
 Meeting hell.
 Vascillating ad nauseam.

-Good designers abhor vascilattion.
+Good designers abhor vascillation.
 They keep up momentum and maybe even make teams faster, not drag them down.

 NOTE: ⬆ that's a good candidate for larger graphic treatment.

 I guess you could say that an emphasis on speed, independence and most of all, a high quality end product is my version of Dieter Rams' rules for good design.
 So in my experience, a good designer knows how to make their own prototypes, trawl through support requests to understand customer needs, do competitive analysis, prioritize feature work, and countless other things without having to stop for guidance at every step.

-They keep their powder dry on group collaboration techniques so that they only gather the entire team when absolutely necessary and for the minimum time possible, to respect their colleagues' time and energy.
+And when it comes to group collaboration techniques, they keep their powder dry and only gather the entire team when absolutely necessary and for the minimum time possible, to respect their colleagues' time and energy.

 ### 3.4 Design Exercises Look Funny